 Few health conditions are as closely related to learning as concussions.
 Please alert the School Nurse should your student sustain a concussion, as there are often educational implications subsequent to a concussion.

 Prior Lake Savage Area Schools require a doctor’s note (preferably from a health care professional experienced in evaluating concussions), the same as for other injuries and illnesses, for us to make school accommodations.
-All students should follow their doctor’s recommendations re: cognitive rest and limiting screen time.
+To assist in planning for any possible accommodations, we ask that the child's health care provider complete the Acute Concussion Evaluation Care Plan.
+All students should follow their doctor’s recommendations regarding cognitive rest and limiting screen time.

 The mission of the chemical health program is to empower students to make healthy choices that lead to academic success, social well-being, and emotional health.

-Please check out the following files for additional information on chemical health issues:
+Please see the following files for additional information on chemical health issues:

 - Chemical Health Assessments

 - What a drug problem may look like

 - How can you tell if your child is using drugs?